Aliases for HIST2H2AA3 Gene

 GeneCards Summary for HIST2H2AA3 Gene

 HIST2H2AA3 (Histone Cluster 2, H2aa3) is a Protein Coding gene.
-Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Cell Cycle, Mitotic.
+Among its related pathways are Chromatin organization and Packaging Of Telomere Ends.
 GO annotations related to this gene include sequence-specific DNA binding and protein heterodimerization activity.
 An important paralog of this gene is H2AFB1.

 UniProtKB/Swiss-Prot for HIST2H2AA3 Gene